tcarland/grafana-kube-stack/README.md

 by Timothy C. Arland <tcarland at gmail dot com>

-Steps for customizing and deploying the Grafana Ecosystem, including the Prometheus, Loki, Grafana, Tempo, and Mimir (LGTM).
-This repository serves as a means for handling various secrets and configuration requirements to automate *helm* values generation.
-Given the flexible pattern of handling various environment configurations with *kustomize*, the project uses the `--enable-helm` functionality of *kustomize* to manage environment overlays.
+Steps for customizing and deploying the Grafana Ecosystem, consisting of Prometheus, and the Loki, Grafana, Tempo, and Mimir (LGTM) stack.
+This  repository serves as a means for cleaner handling of secrets and environment configuration requirements to automate *helm* values generation.
+Given the flexible pattern of handling various environment configurations with *kustomize*, the project uses the `--enable-helm` functionality of *kustomize* to manage environment overlays essentially combining the use of *kustomize* and *helm*.

 # Components